linked-db/linked-ql/README.md

 <tr><td>
 <details name="features"><summary>Automatic schema inference</summary>

-Whereas other tools essentially require you to feed them with your database schema (case in point: [Drizzle](https://orm.drizzle.team/)), Linked QL automatically <ins>infers</ins> it and magically maintains its internal schema-awareness all the way!
+Whereas other tools essentially require you to feed them with your database schema (case in point: [Drizzle](https://orm.drizzle.team/)), Linked QL <ins>automatically infers it</ins> and magically stays 100% schema-aware all the way!
 You get a whole class of manual work entirely out of the equation!

 </details>
 </td></tr>